-If you live in an area with frosty winters, you know the agony of exploding pipes and the pain of preventative maintenance to stop the issue before it starts.
-Particularly cold cities tend to experience a high rate of plumbing calls in the winter (Minneapolis plumbing companies, for example, do a brisk business in the cold months) from panic-stricken homeowners; don't let that be you!
+If you live in an area with frosty winters, you know the agony of exploding pipes and the pain of preventive maintenance to stop the issue before it starts.
+Particularly cold cities tend to experience a high rate of plumbing calls in the winter (Minneapolis plumbing companies, for example, do a brisk business in the cold months) from panic-stricken homeowners.
+Don't let that be you!

 How a Freezeproof Faucet Works

 Also called "freezeless" or "frost-free" faucets, freezeproof faucets look like regular sillcocks on the outside (where the handle is), but have a long pipe on their back ends.
 This pipe extends 4 or more inches into the house -- where it's relatively warm in winter -- and connects to the water supply line.

 The clever part is where the faucet's valve is located: On standard sillcocks, the valve is inside the main body, just behind or under the outdoor handle.
 On freezeproof faucets, the handle turns a long stem that runs inside the pipe going into the house.
 At the house end of the pipe is where the valve actually controls the water flow.